Reflection on gratitude: understand its value - Your news and entertainment website

 5. What practices help develop and maintain a sense of gratitude?

-Practices such as keeping a gratitude journal, meditating on the good things in life, and expressing gratitude to those around us are effective.
+Practices such as keeping a gratitude journal, meditating on the good things in life, and expressing gratitude to the people around us are effective.
 Additionally, mindfulness, expressing morning and evening gratitude, and valuing everyday interactions reinforce a sense of gratitude and improve our overall well-being.